LemmyNet/joinlemmy-site/src/assets/news/2024-11-xx - Lemmy Release v0.19.6.md

 - Allow users to view their own removed/deleted communities by @dessalines in [#4912](https://github.com/LemmyNet/lemmy/pull/4912)
 - Add backend check to enforce hierarchy of admins and mods by @dessalines in [#4860](https://github.com/LemmyNet/lemmy/pull/4860)
 - Do pictrs transformations for proxied image urls by @dessalines in [#4895](https://github.com/LemmyNet/lemmy/pull/4895)
+- Enable more build optimizations by @nutomic in [#5168](https://github.com/LemmyNet/lemmy/pull/5168)
 - Calculate "controversial" ranking with exponent instead of multiply (just like Reddit) by @dullbananas in [#4872](https://github.com/LemmyNet/lemmy/pull/4872)
 - Automatically remove tracking parameters from URLs by @dessalines [#5018](https://github.com/LemmyNet/lemmy/pull/5018)
 - Relax timeout for sending activities by @Nothing4You in [#4864](https://github.com/LemmyNet/lemmy/pull/4864)